Skip to main content

 • refraining from use of sounds and visuals which might be disruptive to others;

-• refraining from use of any computing resource in an irresponsible manner.
+• refraining from use of any computer resources in an irresponsible manner.

-• The library reserves the right to place reasonable limits on the use of its computing resources by the public
+The library reserves the right to place reasonable limits on the use of its computer resources by the public.

 Sanctions

-• Violators of computing resources use policies may lose library privileges.
+Violators of the Internet and Computer Use Policy may lose library privileges.
 Staff will be subject to normal disciplinary procedures as well.
-Violations of the policies described above for legal and ethical use of computing resources will be dealt with in a serious and appropriate manner.
+Violations of the policies described above for legal and ethical use of computer resources will be dealt with in a serious and appropriate manner.
 For staff, this may include termination of employment.
-Illegal acts involving Library computing resources may also be subject to prosecution by local, state or federal authorities.
+Illegal acts involving Library computer resources may also be subject to prosecution by local, state or federal authorities.

 Limitations of Liability

-• All patrons who wish to use the Library's microcomputer equipment are required to sign and date the library’s Computer Use Form which includes a limitation of liability statement.
+All patrons who wish to use the Library's computer equipment are required to sign and date the library’s Computer Use Form which includes a limitation of liability statement.

 Computer Use by Children